prathamdby/progress/README.md

-# Progress Tracker
+# Progress

-A modern task and progress tracking application built with Next.js that helps you manage your daily tasks, take notes, and generate summary updates.
-Perfect for daily standups and end-of-day reports.
+A modern task manager built with Next.js that helps you track and improve your daily progress.
+Manage tasks, take notes, and collaborate with your team efficiently.

 ## Features